All posts

 There is a belief that long-standing accounts are safe.
 Account tenure does provide some protection.
 Established patterns create a baseline that new activity is measured against, and processors are less likely to flag accounts with extensive, consistent history.

 But long-standing accounts can still be closed if the processor's risk model shifts — often driven by changes in the processor's own banking relationships, regulatory environment, or commercial priorities.
+For founders who have experienced a freeze, the post-notice clarity framework maps how to move from reactive fixes to structural understanding.
 These shifts happen without notice to the account holder.

-The structural observation: account tenure creates relative stability, not absolute safety.
+The takeaway: account tenure creates relative stability, not absolute safety.
 The conditions that made the relationship stable may change through factors entirely outside the founder's control.

 The narrative gap